Celebrity: History

-Theatrical actors were often celebrities.
+Theatrical actors were often considered celebrities.
 Restaurants near theaters, where actors would congregate, began putting up caricatures or photographs of actors on celebrity walls in the late 19th century.
-The subject of widespread public and media interest, Lillie Langtry made her debut in West End theatre in 1881 causing a sensation in London by becoming the first socialite to appear on stage.
+The subject of widespread public and media interest, Lillie Langtry, made her West End theatre debut in 1881 causing a sensation in London by becoming the first socialite to appear on stage.
 The following year she became the poster-girl for Pears Soap, becoming the first celebrity to endorse a commercial product.
 In 1895, poet and playwright Oscar Wilde became the subject of "one of the first celebrity trials".

+Another example of celebrities in the entertainment industry was in music, beginning in the mid-19th century.
+Never seen before in music, many people engaged in an immense fan frenzy called Lisztomania that began in 1841.
+This created the basis for the behavior fans have around their favorite musicians in modern society.

-The movie industry spread around the globe in the first half of the 20th century and now, the familiar concept of the instantly recognizable faces of its superstars.
-Yet, celebrity was not always tied to actors in films, especially when cinema was starting as a medium.
-As Paul McDonald states in The Star System: Hollywood's Production of Popular Identities, "in the first decade of the twentieth century, American film production companies withheld the names of film performers, despite requests from audiences, fearing that public recognition would drive performers to demand higher salaries."
-Public fascination went well beyond the on-screen exploits of movie stars and their private lives became headline news: for example, in Hollywood the marriages of Elizabeth Taylor and in Bollywood the affairs of Raj Kapoor in the 1950s.
+The movie industry spread around the globe in the first half of the 20th century, creating the first film celebrities.
+The term celebrity was not always tied to actors in films however, especially when cinema was starting as a medium.
+As Paul McDonald states in The Star System: Hollywood's Production of Popular Identities, "In the first decade of the twentieth century, American film production companies withheld the names of film performers, despite requests from audiences, fearing that public recognition would drive performers to demand higher salaries."
+Public fascination went well beyond the on-screen exploits of movie stars, and their private lives became headline news: for example, in Hollywood the marriages of Elizabeth Taylor and in Bollywood the affairs of Raj Kapoor in the 1950s.
 Like theatrical actors before them, movie actors were the subjects of celebrity walls in restaurants they frequented, near movie studios, most notably at Sardi's in Hollywood.